deadlyvipers/dojo_rules/introduction.md

-I need no introduction, for a true ninja is never seen
+I need no introduction, for a true Ruby ninja is never seen!